drewthoennes/Purdue-Washers/readme.md

 ```

 ## Word of Warning
-This package relies entirely on the [Purdue Wash Alert website](http://wpvitassuds01.itap.purdue.edu/washalertweb/washalertweb.aspx?), so if it is ever deprecated, this package will no longer work.
+This package relies entirely on the [Purdue Wash Alert website](http://wpvitassuds01.itap.purdue.edu/washalertweb/washalertweb.aspx?), so if it is ever deprecated this package will no longer work.